 NERDS: National Espionage Rescue and Defense Society (Book 1) by Michael Buckley

-I haven’t read these yet, but my 5th grade daugher and a reluctant reader in her class both like this fun chapter books series. [ages 9-12]
+I haven’t read these yet, but my 5th grade daughter and a reluctant reader in her class both like this fun chapter book series. [ages 9-12]

 The Enormous Egg by Oliver Butterworth